johnsfdemo/Esri-Map-Areas/README.md

 -------------- | -----------
 `Item_Color__c` | The color of the polygon to be drawn using standard HTML/CSS format.
 For example, `red` or `#f48723`.
 `Coordinates__c` | A comma-separated list of two-member latitude/longitude arrays in JSON format that represent the polygon to be drawn on the map: `[lat-1,lon-1],[lat-2,lon-2],...[lat-n,lon-n]`
 `Formatted_Tab_URL__c` | A string that should evaluate to a URL path name (without the "https" or server portion, for portability) that will take the user to this record's page.
-I use a formula field to generate this based on the object API name and ID field.
+I use a formula field to generate this based on the object API name and ID field: `"/lightning/r/Property__c/" & Id & "/view"`

 The package contains a sample object called `Property__c` which contains all of the required fields.
 You can either use it as a reference or as a starting point for your own custom object: